seagoatvision/seagoatvision/README.md

 Actually, this platform is used to doing robotic.

 Principal feature :

  - Manage multiple client and media
  - Run filterchain
  - Control filter by parameters
- - Give environnement for debug and create filter
+ - Give environment for debug and create filter
  - Run in local or in remote
  - Can send message to other platform
  - Execute Python and C++ filters